 There are a number of end uses for reprocessed tyre rubber, providing a bigger marketplace for your recycled materials.
-End uses of recycled tyres include:
+Examples of end uses of recycled tyres include:

 - construction, eg roof tiling, acoustic barriers and waterproof membranes